david-vanderson/dvui/readme-accessibility.md

 ## Enabling AccessKit in DVUI

 AccessKit can be included as either a static or dynamic link library.
-Use -Daccesskit=static or -Daccesskit=shared to enable AccessKit support.
+Use `-Daccesskit=static` or `-Daccesskit=shared` to enable AccessKit support.

 Not all combinations of backends and operating systems are currently supported.
 - Linux - Coming soon.
 - Windows - Support for all backends, except raylib static due to symbol clashes.
 - MacOS - Support for SDL2, SDL3 and Raylib.
-- Web - Not currently supported by AccessKit but is planning to do so.
+- Web - Not currently supported by AccessKit but it is planned.

 When you compile you application with AccessKit enabled, most of the accessibility work is taken care of for you and your users will gain most of the benefits of accessibility support.
 However, DVUI doesn't know your application's intent or any semantic details about the UX, so it is not possible to automate everything.